FAQs about changes to exam sessions

 - you were absent at the exam but have been issued a result.

-A review may not be requested on the grounds of disagreement with the marker's academic judgment.
+- A review may not be requested on the grounds of disagreement with the marker's academic judgement.

 Who is eligible for a prize?